-Driver and Passenger Air- 3 - Knee Bolster bags Driver Knee Airbag

-NOTE: These airbags are certified to the new Federal regulations for Advanced Airbags.
+Driver And Passenger Advanced Front Air Bags Supplemental Driver Side Knee Air Bag NOTE: These air bags are certified to the new Federal regulations for Advanced Air Bags.

-The Advanced Front Airbags have a multistage inflator design.
-This allows the airbag to have different rates of inflation that are based on the severity and type of collision.
+The Advanced Front Air Bags have a multistage inflator design.
+This allows the air bag to have different rates of inflation that are based on the severity and type of collision.

-This vehicle may be equipped with driver and/or front passenger seat track position sensors that may adjust the inflation rate of the Advanced Front Airbags based upon seat position.
+This vehicle may be equipped with driver and/or front passenger seat track position sensors that may adjust the inflation rate of the Advanced Front Air Bags based upon seat position.

 This vehicle may be equipped with a driver and/or front passenger seat belt buckle switch that detects whether the driver or front passenger seat belt is fastened.
-The seat belt buckle switch may adjust the inflation rate of the Advanced Front Airbags.

-This vehicle may be equipped with Supplemental Side Airbag Inflatable Curtains (SABIC) to protect the driver, front, and rear passengers sitting next to a window.
+The seat belt buckle switch may adjust the inflation rate of the Advanced Front Air Bags.
+This vehicle may be equipped with Supplemental Side Air Bag Inflatable Curtains (SABIC) to protect the driver, front, and rear passengers sitting next to a window.
 The SABIC are located above the side windows.
-The trim covering the side airbags is labeled SRS AIRBAG.
-This vehicle may also be equipped with Supplemental Seat-Mounted Side Airbags (SAB).
-If the vehicle is equipped with Supplemental Seat-Mounted Side Airbags they are marked with an airbag label sewn into the outboard side of the front seats.
+The trim covering the side air bags is labeled SRS AIRBAG.
+This vehicle may also be equipped with Supplemental Seat-Mounted Side Air Bags (SAB).
+If the vehicle is equipped with Supplemental Seat-Mounted Side Air Bags they are marked with an air bag label sewn into the outboard side of the front seats.

-- Airbag covers may not be obvious in the interior trim; but they will open during airbag deployment. - After any collision, the vehicle should be taken to an authorized dealer immediately.
+- Air Bag covers may not be obvious in the interior trim, but they will open during air bag deployment. - After any accident, the vehicle should be taken to an authorized dealer immediately.

-Airbag System Components
+Air Bag System Components

-Your vehicle may be equipped with the following airbag system components:
+Your vehicle may be equipped with the following air bag system components:

 - Occupant Restraint Controller (ORC)

-- Airbag Warning Light
+- Air Bag Warning Light

 - Steering Wheel and Column

 - Instrument Panel

+- Supplemental Driver Side Knee Air Bag

 - Knee Impact Bolster

-- Driver Advanced Front Airbag
+- Driver Advanced Front Air Bag

-- Passenger Advanced Front Airbag
+- Passenger Advanced Front Air Bag

-- Supplemental Seat-Mounted Side Airbags (SAB)
+- Supplemental Seat-Mounted Side Air Bags (SAB)

-- Supplemental Side Airbag Inflatable Curtains (SABIC)
+- Supplemental Side Air Bag Inflatable Curtains (SABIC)

-- Front and Side Impact Sensors

-- Front Seat Belt Pretensioners, Seat Belt Buckle Switch, and Seat Track Position Sensors

-- Supplemental Active Head Restraint for Driver and Front Passenger
+- Front and Side Impact Sensors - Front Seat Belt Pretensioners, Seat Belt Buckle Switch, and Seat Track Position Sensors - Supplemental Active Head Restraint for Driver and Front Passenger

-Advanced Front Airbag Features
+Advanced Front Air Bag Features

-The Advanced Front Airbag system has multistage driver and front passenger airbags.
+The Advanced Front Air Bag system has multistage driver and front passenger air bags.
 This system provides output appropriate to the severity and type of collision as determined by the Occupant Restraint Controller (ORC), which may receive information from the front impact sensors.